 The first research study about mindfulness was published nearly 40 years ago, and a very large amount of research has been conducted in the past 20 years especially.
 In non-clinical samples, mindfulness-based interventions have been found to reduce stress and improve general well-being.
 As clinical treatments, they have been shown to be effective for recurrent depression, some anxiety disorders, chronic pain and addictive behaviours.

-There are currently two mindfulness programs available for students.
-The first are Mindful Monday drop-in sessions, held every week of semester at 12pm.
-You'll have the opportunity to learn and practice some techniques together with a facilitator and other students.
+There are currently several mindfulness programs available for students.
+They are all drop-in sessions, held weekly through semester.
+You'll have the opportunity to learn and practice some techniques together with an experienced facilitator and likeminded students.
 You can attend one, a few or all drop-in sessions.
-Register for a session.